mailtoharshgupta/stocks/README.md

 ## Future
 ### Security
 - As of now the APIs are open and unsecure.
 To begin with we can introduce basic authentication and then introduce JWT based OAuth2 security with spring-security to secure the APIs.
-- We can also introuce authorization apart from authentication to bring resource level access control.
+- We can also introduce authorization apart from authentication to bring resource level access control.
 - The web dashboard is open and accessible by all.
 This can also be controlled by form based login authentication and authorization control.
 ### Scalability
 We are serving the read/write requests directly from the database.
-If there are more high reads than there are updates, we can introduce a layer of cache to serve the data.
+If there are high reads as compared to updates, we can introduce a layer of cache to serve the data.
+### Profiling
+We can introduce profiling to run integration tests separately when application grows in size.